Erofix1/Lots-of-Giants/README.md

 These are the things I want to add in the future.
 I'm not a coding expert so I don't know how to add these things:

+- Add the special firing sounds for Rocket and Grenade Launchers.

 - Make a Admin like Menu that allows admins to easily turn players into Robots.

 - Make all Giant robots have robotic bits fly out when damaged instead of blood.